S Corp vs LLC 2026: Complete Tax Comparison for Small Business Owners

 Self-employment tax is your contribution to Social Security and Medicare.
 As a W-2 employee, your employer pays half.
 As a single-member LLC owner, you pay both halves.

 Half of your SE tax is deductible.
-You'll deduct $5,299 on Schedule 1, Line 15 — this reduces your adjusted gross income (AGI).
+You'll deduct $5,299 on Schedule 1, Line 15, which reduces your adjusted gross income (AGI).

 For detailed SE tax calculations, see our guide on Schedule SE.